 If you are planning on tying the knot, you may be wondering if you and your spouse-to-be should consider a pre-nuptial agreement—known in the state of Utah as a premarital agreement.
 The short answer is “maybe.”
 There are some circumstances where a premarital agreement makes sense.
 Prospective spouses should consider their individual financial situations when determining if a premarital agreement is right for them.

 A premarital agreement is a legally binding contract that a couple makes when contemplating marriage, and it spells out what will happen to their assets if the couple decides to divorce or if one of them passes away.
 Premarital agreements govern the division of property, including real property such as homes or lots and personal property such as retirement accounts, cars, and jewelry.
-Asking your intended to sign a premarital agreement or being asked to sign one yourself does not necessarily mean that the other party doesn’t trust you.
+Asking you’re intended to sign a premarital agreement or being asked to sign one yourself does not necessarily mean that the other party doesn’t trust you.
 It just means that you both have peace of mind going into the marriage that all your cards are on the table.